 Prospect Call Ups

-Our minor league team of writers, Jason Hunt, Michael Schwarz and Domenic Lanza, have been doing a fantastic job in covering all of the prospect calls ups this season, and yesterday was no different, as they addressed the fantasy impact of two pitching prospects who will be making their big league debuts over the next few days, and you can find them in the links below:
+Our minor league team of writers, Jason Hunt, Michael Schwarz and Domenic Lanza, have been doing a fantastic job in covering all of the prospect calls ups this season, and recently they addressed the fantasy impact of two pitching prospects who will be making their big league debuts tonight, and you can find them in the links below:

 If you are looking for more fantasy baseball coverage, make sure you check out Fantasy Rundown, where you can find links to all of the best fantasy coverage on the internet.